madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 ## The Problem

 This lead us to the problem.
 Non profit leaders and practitioners tend not to think their organisations are innovative [^f3].
-This is becasue there is no time or budget to innovate.
+This is because the time, space or budget to innovate is not prioritised.
 Similar to the operational business environment there is such a high focus on the day to day.
-This leads to inefficeincy and a maybe value being lost.
+This leads to long term inefficeincy and value to the user being lost.
 This text aims to show that non-pofit sector can use the same examples.

-A great example of a leader in this field is Nesta[^f4], an innovation foundation working on big challenges facing societ.
-They point to a number of areas that are common to the non-profit buiness model that challenge the innovatiove process:
+A great example of a leader in this field is Nesta[^f4], an innovation foundation working on big challenges facing society.
+They point to a number of areas that are common to the non-profit buiness model that challenge the innovative process:

 * Breaking down internal siloes.
 * Focusing innovation investment on core business concerns such as increasing giving.
 * Taking well managed risks and not being afraid to be seen to 'fail'.
 * Developing a culture that embraces testing of 'imperfect' ideas as a way of developing ones that will work.

 These are common problems and not unique to a non-profit[^f5].
-But there are two stakeholder lenses to consider which are different to operating in a normal business environment: the perspective of the non-profit; the perspective of the partners.
+But there are three stakeholder lenses to consider which are different to operating in a normal business environment: the perspective of the non-profit; the perspective of the partners.

 ## Stakeholders